smbss/drafts/README.md

 ```

-__Build site with environment variable!__ When you run `jekyll serve`, your Disqus commenting system shouldn’t render at all in any pages.
+__Build site with environment variable!__ <br> When you run `jekyll serve`, your Disqus commenting system shouldn’t render at all in any pages.

 We’ll set Jekyll to only render Disqus commenting system when its environment is set to production.